Jood80/kittens-rolodex/README.md

 # kittens-rolodex
-fetching data of an animated kittens
+fetching data of an animated kittens, crads component